veonua/matterbridge-miio-roborock/README.md

 - The dev branch of Matterbridge is already build and installed into the Dev Container and linked to the plugin.
 - The project has an already configured Jest / Vitest test unit (with 100% coverage) that you can expand while you add your own plugin logic.
 - It has a workflow configured to run on push and pull request that build, lint and test the plugin on node 20, 22 and 24 with ubuntu, macOS and windows.
 - It also has a workflow configured to publish on npm.
-Add your NPM_TOKEN to the repository.
+Add your NPM_TOKEN to the repository secrets.

 ## Getting Started